Persons Unknown (TV series)

 Persons Unknown is a psychological thriller television series created by Christopher McQuarrie and produced by Fox Television Studios.
 The series follows a group of strangers who wake up imprisoned inside a small ghost town with no memory of how they wound up there.

-The thirteen-episode summer series premiered on Monday, June 7, 2010 at 10:00 p.m.
-On June 30, NBC moved the show to 8:00 p.m. on Saturday from its Monday time slot.
+The thirteen-episode summer replacement on Monday, June 7, 2010, at 10:00 p.m.
+Episodes were moved, or dropped completely, in various markets, while NBC moved the series from Mondays to Saturdays at 8:00 p.m., starting with the July 17 (originally to run July 12) episode.
 The original run ended on August 28, 2010.
 It was also broadcast in other countries.

 Overview

 Seven diverse strangers, Janet Cooper (Daisy Betts), Joe Tucker (Jason Wiles), Moira Doherty (Tina Holmes), Sergeant Graham McNair (Chadwick Boseman), Tori Fairchild (Kate Lang Johnson), Bill Blackham (Sean O'Bryan), and Charlie Morse (Alan Ruck) awaken in a hotel, in a mostly deserted town, with little to no knowledge of how they got there or where they are.
 The hotel and small 1950s-era town nearby are completely filled with cameras and microphones.
 Over the course of the following weeks, they are subjected to significant psychological and physical stress.
 Meanwhile, an investigative reporter begins to look into the disappearances of the missing people despite intimidation by those who apparently know their every move.

 Joe is eventually revealed to be a member of "The Program."
 It is unclear who or what the Program is, or what their motives, resources, or support are.
 The only indication is that the Program is manipulating them, attempting to influence their behavior, thought patterns, and beliefs.

 At the end of the season, despite staging a mass breakout by faking the deaths of everyone in the town except for Joe, all the participants are recaptured, and awaken in an identical hotel built into the hull of a container ship, where the original night manager welcomes them to "Level 2".
 Joe and Mark Renbe are seen waking in a second hotel, in which Tori Fairchild serves as the hotel manager.
 Kat Damatto and Ambassador Fairchild are last seen in cages at an undisclosed location.